-Growing up with my horse, caring for newborns and their mothers as a nurse, hiking in the Himalayas or spending weekends in the hot springs by the river in northern Thailand have certainly had a more lasting effect on my evolving than most school lessons.
+Growing up with my horse, caring for newborns and their mothers as a nurse, hiking in the Himalayas, or spending weekends in the hot springs by the river in northern Thailand have certainly had a more lasting effect on my evolving than most school lessons.

 “Nature is a single unit as conceived but is dissimilar in its various manifestations.
 It is the principal model from which every conscious being can draw examples in order to elevate their own free and independent personality.”

 We are all equal in our general functioning and strive for the same inner peace.
 However, the development of each individual can vary greatly depending on history and life experiences.
 Even though we have evolved, we are and remain part of nature, part of the natural ecosystem.
 Even though our instincts and intuition have been replaced by new technologies over the last century, we remain living beings like our ancestors.
-We are biological organisms that function according to certain physiological, psychological and biochemical processes.
+We are biological organisms that function according to certain physiological, psychological, and biochemical processes.

 In general, the development of an individual from its creation to death follows the same principle.
 In individual cases, however, there can be remarkable differences due to various factors.
 While observing nature around us, obvious parallels between humans and our ecosystem can be seen.
 In every plant and every other living organism, there are individual differences, depending on the external conditions of life.
-Thus, a plant sprouts, grows, flowers and reproduces in the same way as any other of its specimens.
-However, depending on circumstances such as crossing, location, weather conditions and pollination by insects, the result in the form of fruits can be very healthy and full-bodied or ill and very weak.
+Thus, a plant sprout grows, flowers, and reproduces in the same way as any other of its specimens.
+However, depending on circumstances such as crossing, location, weather conditions, and pollination by insects, the result in the form of fruits can be very healthy and full-bodied or ill and very weak.

-So we humans are equal in the core of our being.
-We should not differ by politics, religion or culture.
+So we humans are equal at the core of our being.
+We should not differ by politics, religion, or culture.
 At least this is the ideal conception, which unfortunately does not correspond to reality in many parts of the world.
 At the same time, however, we can be very different and individual case by case.
 In addition, our ability to think and remember differs significantly compared to animals.
 Because of the cerebral cortex with a higher number of nerve cells and more surface area due to increased folds and furrows, humans are able to recognize causal connections and act according to ethical-moral principles.
-Self-reflection, anticipation and self-determination distinguish humans from their related primates.
-Depending on the conflicts, problems and dramas to which we have been exposed, challenges in everyday life can be perceived quite differently.
+Self-reflection, anticipation, and self-determination distinguish humans from their related primates.
+Depending on the conflicts, problems, and dramas to which we have been exposed, challenges in everyday life can be perceived quite differently.

-For some people, the corona pandemic, for example, is a chance to reflect on their own lives, to learn new skills for which there is otherwise no time or even simply to spend more time with their family and themselves.
-For others, this time can mean a lot of anxiety and sorrows in regards to financial problems or health issues.
+For some people, the corona pandemic, for example, is a chance to reflect on their own lives, to learn new skills for which there is otherwise no time, or even simply to spend more time with their family and themselves.
+For others, this time can mean a lot of anxiety and sorrows in regard to financial problems or health issues.
 Or perhaps emotionally if someone has to find a way in an unhealthy, violent relationship for weeks in lockdown.
 I’m sure we all could imagine more and more examples here.

 There are certainly studies about the psychological and physical influences that a pandemic like this has on a person.
 In the individual, however, this can vary greatly.
-Depending on how we are emotionally, physically and mentally positioned.
+Depending on how we are emotionally, physically, and mentally positioned.
 Which living conditions and which resources we have.
 And how we thereby reflect ourselves and further develop as emancipated beings.

-In summary, we respond differently to life events, challenges and things that are said, heard or done, even though we are generally the same as humans.
+In summary, we respond differently to life events, challenges, and things that are said, heard, or done, even though we are generally the same as humans.
 The reaction of another person may not always be understandable.
 But it should be taken seriously and it should be accepted.
 You can never know exactly what has shaped a person in their past and why they have become the person they are today.

 I believe that we are all on our own path.
 That we can learn from every event and that we can give meaning to even the darkest times in our lives.
 Because only in this way we can grow and develop.
 Life is full of challenges that shape us and make us the person we are today.
 You might know the saying, that “Getting lost is never a waste of time.”